-In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of St. Patrick's Loreto, Bray has adopted the following anti-bullying policy within the framework of the school's overall code of behaviour.
+In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by Tusla Education Support Service (formerly the NEWB), the Board of Management of St. Patrick's Loreto, Bray has adopted the following anti-bullying policy within the framework of the school's overall Code of Behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013.